Think climate change is too big of a problem to solve? Think again. Small changes in our everyday lives can make a big difference.

 - TIP: Travel light.
 Walk or bike instead of driving a car.
 Cars and trucks run on fossil fuels, which release carbon dioxide into the atmosphere.
 In the United States, automobiles produce over 20 percent of total carbon emissions.
 Walk or bike and you'll save one pound of carbon for every mile you travel.

 - TIP: Teleconference instead of flying.
 For office meetings, if you can telephone or videoconference, you will save time, money, and carbon emissions.
 Airplanes pump carbon emissions high into the atmosphere, producing 12 percent of transportation sector emissions.

 - TIP: See the light.
-Use compact fluorescent light bulbs.
-These energy-efficient bulbs help fight climate change because they reduce the amount of fossil fuels that utilities burn.
-You will save 100 pounds of carbon for each incandescent bulb that you replace with a compact fluorescent, over the life of the bulb.
+Use LED light bulbs.
+These energy-efficient bulbs help fight climate change because they reduce the amount of fossil fuels that utilities burn, and use only a fraction of electricity that incandescent bulbs use.

 - TIP: Recycle and use recycled products.
 Products made from recycled paper, glass, metal and plastic reduce carbon emissions because they use less energy to manufacture than products made from completely new materials.
 For instance, you?ll save two pounds of carbon for every 20 glass bottles that you recycle.
 Recycling paper also saves trees and lets them continue to reduce climate change naturally as they remain in the forest, where they remove carbon from the atmosphere.

 - TIP: Inflate your tires.
 If you own a car, it will get better gas mileage when the tires are fully inflated, so it will burn less gas and emit less carbon.
 Check your automobile monthly to ensure that the tires are fully inflated.
 Follow this tip and save 300 pounds of carbon dioxide for every 10,000 miles you drive.